createstructure/rest-createstructure/docs/README.md

   - [Requirements](#requirements)

 ## Description
-Repo containing the public part of the REST/API
+Repo containing the public part of the REST API

 ## Directories structure
 ```